michalspano/jormungandr/docs/user-manual.md

 #### Understanding the Level's Run Configurations

-Each level is store as a `JSON` file under `resources/gameScenarios/` directory.
+Each level is store as a `JSON` file under `resources/levels/` directory.
 One would argue, why a new __run configuration__ is needed for every level?
 Put simply, upon running the software, we provide a command-line argument with the desired level's name; hence, a new __run configuration__ is needed for every level (where each configuration contains a different command-line argument of the level).
 The command-line argument is used to _preload_ the game with the specified level's attributes from a `JSON` source.
 The command-line argument is passed to the `main` method of the `SnakeMain` class.

 ### Custom Levels

 Besides the pre-defined levels, the user can also create their own levels.
 The purpose may be to test the game's functionalities or, simply, for fun.
-The user can create their own levels by creating a `JSON` file with a distinct name under `resources/gameScenarios/` directory.
+The user can create their own levels by creating a `JSON` file with a distinct name under `resources/levels/` directory.
 As part of the software, a __parser__ of `JSON` files is implemented to interpret such source files to the game's level attributes.
-The `JSON` file must contain the following attributes (with some dummy values):
+The `JSON` file must contain the following attributes (with some dummy values); keep in mind that the comments are not part of the `JSON` file (they are only for the sake of the explanation):

 ```json
 {